realmaster42/EverybodyEditsProtocol/README.md

 `[6] Integer` Player Id
 > The identifier of the player which placed this block.

-___

 ### <a id="rm-reset">"reset"</a>
-Occurs when world is reverted to the last save using /loadlevel command.
+Occurs when world is reverted to the last save using the /loadlevel command.

 `[0] String` ws
 > Indicates the start of the world data.